RoryQo/Research-Reproduction_Washington-Female-Socalization/README.md

 Key insights include:

 - The positive association between the number of daughters and AAUW scores suggests that legislators with daughters may be more likely to support women's issues, indicating a potential impact of personal experiences on policy decisions.
+   -  This affect appears to be independent of the legislator's personal gender
 - The analysis also reveals nuances in the effects of age and party affiliation, emphasizing the complexity of factors that shape voting behavior.
 - By comparing results across male and female legislators, the study highlights potential differences in how gender influences the relationship between familial factors and legislative behavior.

 Overall, the findings contribute to the broader discourse on gender and politics, suggesting that personal circumstances can play a significant role in shaping policy positions.
-Future research could expand on these insights by exploring applications to the wider public voter base to further understand the dynamics of female socalization to the general (voting) public.
+Future research could expand on these insights by exploring applications to the wider public voter base to further understand the dynamics of female socialization to the general (voting) public.

 For any questions or feedback, please feel free to reach out!